 How do I carry back a net capital loss from my stocks, bonds, or mutual funds?

-If you sell capital properties such as stocks, bonds, or mutual funds for more than what you paid, you have a capital gain.
+If you sell capital properties such as stocks, bonds, mutual funds or crypto assets for more than what you paid, you have a capital gain.
 If they sell for less than what you paid, you have a capital loss.

 More like this